-What Tracking technologies do we use?
+What tracking technologies do we use?

 How to opt out:

-In browser environments, (i.e. on a Website using a browser like Chrome, or Firefox), you may refuse or remove cookies from both iBehavior/KBM Group and other service providers via the following methods:
+Opt out of data use for IBA In browser environments, (i.e. on a Website using a browser like Chrome, or Firefox), you may refuse or remove cookies from both iBehavior/KBM Group and other service providers via the following methods:

-- Further information about cookies is available at
+- Further information about cookies is available at:

-- You can also Opt out of Interest-Based Advertising targeting cookies of other service providers, at the following Sites:
+- You can also opt-out of Interest-Based Advertising targeting cookies of other service providers, at the following sites:

 If you delete cookies, install a new browser or get a new computer, the opt-out cookie will need to be reset by coming back to this site.

-In mobile app environments, (i.e., on mobile apps) you may opt out of Interest-Based Advertising from just specific service providers, or all service providers via the following methods:
+Opt out of use of data for IBA in mobile app environments, (i.e., on mobile apps) you may opt out of Interest-Based Advertising from just specific service providers, or all service providers via the following methods:

 - Going to the privacy setting on your device and selecting “Limit Ad Tracking” via your device settings, which will result in the elimination of Interest-Based Advertising via the applicable advertising ID from all service providers.
 To note, you may still see advertising, it will not be targeted to your interests however.

 - Opting out of Interest-Based Advertising via the applicable advertising ID from specific providers via the AppChoices app.
-Please note that, in order for the AppChoices app to function properly, your “Limit Ad Tracking” device setting must not be selected.
+Please note that, for the AppChoices app to function properly, your “Limit Ad Tracking” device setting must not be selected.
 Interest-Based Advertising data previously collected or received in association with the replaced advertising ID will not be used for Interest-Based Advertising on any other device or browser that we have reasonably linked to the mobile app environment where the information was collected.
 We do not receive Mobile Advertising IDs of users who have opted out.

 - Further, if an individual opts out from use of their information for further use in marketed, we opt out all data points and associated devices from future use.